Rasim Başak

-Rasim Başak (born Ruslan Avleev on 17 February 1980) is a retired Azerbaijani-Turkish professional basketball player.
-The power forward is 2.02 m tall and 100 kg weight and wears numbers 8.
-He has Russian mother and Azeri father but also has Turkish citizenship and he already played several times for the Turkish national team.
-He will play for Azerbaijan national basketball team after TBF's permit.
+Rasim Başak, originally named Ruslan Avleev, was born on 17 February 1980.
+He is a retired professional basketball player of Azerbaijani-Turkish descent.
+As a power forward, he stands at 2.02 m tall and weighs 100 kg.
+Throughout his career, he wore the jersey number 8.
+Born to a Russian mother and an Azeri father, Başak holds Turkish citizenship and has represented the Turkish national team on multiple occasions.
+Following TBF's permit, he is set to play for the Azerbaijan national basketball team.